MultipedRobotics/pyservos/readme.md

     - ID: 1-254
     - level: 1 (all), 2(all but ID), 3 (all but ID and baudrate)
     - angle: 0-300 degrees
+    - rate: 1000000 is default
+    - None: if you leave out the value, there is a default that occurs which is safe

 # Documentation